Coming Back For More

 The album's first single, Another Day will be dropping to music streaming platforms in the coming days.
 Click here to pre-save on Spotify.

 The album artwork is courtesy of my good friend, accomplished drummer and comic strip artist Youenn Kergoat.
 Hailing from Brittany, France, Youenn has recently turned his attention to creating gripping crime stories in his signature, comic strip style.
 Visit his Facebook page to learn more.

-Color Tones is an all-new collection of original and reworked smooth jazz cuts.
-A mix of new tunes and cover tunes including contemporary jazz versions of Can't Find Love (Earth, Wind & Fire) and Wichita Lineman (Glen Campbell).
-Also Includes the single Velvet Touch currently seeing a surge of spins on streaming platforms.
-Click here to listen to the title tune Color Tones.
+Color Tones is a collection of original and reworked smooth jazz cuts.
+A mix of new tunes and cover tunes including a contemporary jazz version of Can't Hide Love (Earth, Wind & Fire), and instrumental renditions of Wichita Lineman (Glen Campbell) and Moody's Mood (Eddie Jefferson).
+Also Includes the new single Scuffle Shuffle.

 When Daniel is asked why he plays guitar, his typical reply is, “Because it’s all I think about!".
 No matter where he is or what he's doing, he tends to hear rhythm and melodies.
 Daniel's passion for guitar shines through all his projects.
 Despite his love of guitar, he doesn't write guitar centric music.
 That’s not what he’s about.
 He’s about writing tunes from his heart, soul and discovering how his guitar playing can help support the song and convey the emotion he’s trying to express.

 Having absorbed numerous influences over the years, Daniel has developed an emotive, lyrical style that he is able to weave into many genres of music.
 He is just as comfortable playing instrumental rock as he is playing progressive metal.